Hostingstep is supported by its readers. When you purchase through links on our site, we may earn a commission. Learn More.

 3. Load Testing

-Performance checks would be incomplete without load testing, and I performed load testing for the two services.
+Performance checks would be incomplete without load testing, and I performed load testing by sending 500 concurrent visitors to the site.

 4. Global TTFB

-My Rocket site has performed well with brilliant global TTFB across all the international locations.
-Rocket’s had an average global TTFB of 158.28 ms. My Cloudways site had an average global TTFB of 390.15 ms.
+Rocket’s had an average global TTFB of 191 ms and Cloudways site had an average global TTFB of 445 ms.

 5. Core Web Vitals

 Better Core Web Vitals mean better user experience.
-I tested the Core Web Vitals of the two services.
+I tested the Core Web Vitals of the two services using GTmetrix.
 My Rocket site reflected a

 • Largest Contentful Paint of 507ms,